 All meals matter explained

 When I present at coaches, clinics, and conferences I reference “breakfast” but quickly identify that I call breakfast as meal one.
 I do not use traditional meal patterns like most.
 Why you may ask?
 Well, for starters I like to teach my athletes that all meals matter.
 Not one meal over another, and I also clear up the confusion that there’s some special “pre-game” or “pre-training” meal that will bolster an athlete’s performance.
 The fact of the matter is that the meals consumed leading up to that training session are what win games and lead to a stellar training session.
 Consistently eating well over time translates into successful practices, games and ultimately championships won.

 Ask any successful coach who has had a string of winning seasons, he/she understands it’s all about the fundamentals carried out day in and day out.
 Championship teams are not strung together after a few weeks of camp.
-It takes time, commitment, planning and strategy.
-Furthermore, high-school and adult athletes need more than the three normal meals (breakfast, lunch and dinner) a non-athlete would consume.
+It takes time, commitment, planning, and strategy.
+Furthermore, high-school and adult athletes need more than the three normal meals (breakfast, lunch, and dinner) a non-athlete would consume.
 Athletes need more calories and that requires more frequent feedings with a higher volume of calories.
 Young athletes also need to get in plenty of colorful fruits and veggies.
 Unsure of how to incorporate them?
-Check out one of my recent article, 7 Ways to Get More Veggies into your Young Athlete’s Diet published at Simplifaster .
+Check out one of my recent articles, 7 Ways to Get More Veggies into your Young Athlete’s Diet published at Simplifaster .